 The key technology parameters of an SEP thruster are the maximum thrust that it can provide, usually in the order of a fraction of a Newton, and its specific impulse.
-In this paper, we assume that the maximum thrust is used to size the SEP system, as will be explained later, and a fixed specific impulse of $I{sp} = 3200$ s is conservatively assumed, based on current ion engine technology (existing NSTAR/DS1 [24] or EADS/Astrium RIT-XT [25]).
+In this paper, we assume that the maximum thrust is used to size the SEP system, as will be explained later, and a fixed specific impulse of 3200 s is conservatively assumed, based on current ion engine technology (existing NSTAR/DS1 [25] or EADS/Astrium RIT-XT [26]).
 It is foreseen that this specific impulse allows levels of thrust suitable for the spacecraft and mission under consideration.
-Higher values of specific impulse can be achieved with current SEP technology, for example, FEEP thrusters can provide specific impulses up to 10,000 s, but the thrust is limited to very small values of order 2 mN [26].

-Since the fuel mass consumption is strictly related to the magnitude of the thrust, in general we will try to find trajectories that minimize propellant consumption, in order to maximize the mission lifetime, or alternatively, to maximize the payload mass for a given lifetime.
+Since the fuel mass consumption is directly related to the magnitude of the thrust, in general we will try to find trajectories that minimize propellant consumption, in order to maximize the mission lifetime, or alternatively, to maximize the payload mass for a given lifetime.

-2.2.2 Hybrid Sail and SEP
+2. Hybrid Sail and SEP